zhyph/scrape-mediux/README.md

 If any arguments are provided, they will override the corresponding values in the `config.json` file.

 - `--config_path`: Directory to the configuration file, defaults to `/config`.
-- `--root_folder`: Root folder containing subfolders with IMDb IDs.
+- `--root_folder`: Root folder containing subfolders with IMDb, TVDB or TMDB IDs.
 - `--api_key`: TMDB API Read Access Token (not API Key).
 - `--username`: Mediux username.
 - `--password`: Mediux password.